pedrora/Theory-of-Absolutely-Everything/README.md

     The reference document to guide the practical handling and documenting of the experimental ToAEx documents

 11. ToAEx-001 - Galactic Rotation via Informational Smoothing
-    The first ready to go test, awaiting scientists that wish to confirm that the ToAE can indeed explain Dark Matter
+    The first ready to go test, awaiting scientists that wish to confirm that the ToAE can indeed explain Dark Matter.
+Now with full derivations from first principles.

 ---